zoezheng04/RISC-V-CPU/README.md

 ## Introduction

-Team 8 was able to complete and test a fully pipelined Risc-v RV32I with hazard prevention, branch prediction and direct mapped cache.
+Team 8 was able to complete and test a fully pipelined RISC-V RV32I with hazard prevention, branch prediction and direct mapped cache.

 ## Individual Statements